 - Organization of all supporting documents into standard format

-- Submission letter to CIC
+- Submission letter to IRCC

-Examination of additional financial accounts, excessive numbers of passport stamps, additional properties, self employment documentation, additional business documentation, photocopying of documents, additional information in the submission letter, and courier of package to CIC incurs charges in addition to the regular or urgent service fees listed above.
+Examination of additional financial accounts, excessive numbers of passport stamps, additional properties, self employment documentation, additional business documentation, photocopying of documents, additional information in the submission letter, and courier of package to IRCC incurs charges in addition to the regular or urgent service fees listed above.

 Documents to include with the RQ

-The purpose of the RQ is to prove to CIC that you have met the residence requirement of 1095 days inside Canada to become a Canadian citizen by showing a history of your physical presence in Canada.
+The purpose of the RQ is to prove to IRCC that you have met the residence requirement of 1095 days inside Canada to become a Canadian citizen by showing a history of your physical presence in Canada.
 This includes spending money in Canada, going to school in Canada, working in Canada, seeing a doctor in Canada, belonging to social or community organizations in Canada, etc.

 When you answer the Residence Questionnaire, you provide documents that show you have done any or all of these things which proves you were physically present in Canada.